rpep/fmmgen/README.md

 ## References

-The code was developed with reference to the following academic papers.
+The code was developed with particular reference to the following academic papers.

 [1] Visscher, P. B., & Apalkov, D. M. (2010).
 Simple recursive implementation of fast multipole method.
 Journal of Magnetism and Magnetic Materials, 322(2), 275–281. https://doi.org/10.1016/j.jmmm.2009.09.033